-The SMMC Department of Pharmacy and Drug Information provides systems-based services including drug and disease state information, drug preparation and distribution, and dosage monitoring services for all patients.
+The St. Mary's Medical Center Department of Pharmacy and Drug Information provides systems-based services including drug and disease state information, drug preparation and distribution, and dosage monitoring services for all patients.
 All physician orders for medications are reviewed by a clinical pharmacist for appropriateness of therapy and entered into the pharmacy system.

 The provision of direct patient care services is accomplished via a progressive approach, utilizing both centralized and de-centralized drug delivery methods and pharmacist presence.
 Clinical pharmacy specialists and staff clinical pharmacists are active, integral members of the healthcare team.